 CAUTION: If your computer has an RJ45 port, disconnect the network cable by first unplugging the cable from your computer.

-- 5 Disconnect your computer and all attached devices from their electrical outlets. - 6 Open the display.
+- 5 Disconnect your computer and all attached devices from their electrical outlets. - 6 Close the display and turn the computer upside-down on a flat work surface.